ripebananas/ConsoleOptions/README.md

 }

 var result = ConsoleOptionsBuilder.MultiSelection<OptionsFlags>()
-    .Prompt("Select an option with up/down arrows, Spacebar to mark an option, Enter to submit, Escape to exit:")
+    .Prompt("Select an option with up/down arrows, Spacebar to mark an option, Enter to submit:")
     .FormatterOptions(x =>
     {
         x.SelectedIndicator = "[✓]"; /* default value is "[*]" */